Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Star formation

 \section{Star formation}

 In Fig. \ref{fig:sfr} we show the global integrated SFR in each of the isolated dwarf galaxy simulations with and without stellar wind enrichment.
 The SFR is an average over the past 3 Myr and the time axis has been shifted by the time it takes for the first stars to form in each simulation, i.e. $t_\mathrm{sim}=t-t_\mathrm{SFR}$.
-Due to the inefficient cooling at low metallicity, the compact dwarf spends the first 100 Myr without any star formation, whereas the extended dwarf evolves for more than 400 Myr before forming the first stars.
+Due to the inefficient cooling at low metallicity, the compact dwarf spends the first 110 Myr without any star formation, whereas the extended dwarf evolves for 445 Myr before forming the first stars.
+For comparison, an otherwise equivalent compact dwarf model at 0.1 \zdot{} takes only 65 Myr to start forming stars.
 The compact dwarf has an average SFR of a few $10^{-4}$ \mdot{} yr$^{-1}$ while the extended dwarf forms stars at a ten times lower rate.
 The extended dwarf shows a somewhat bursty SFR evolution, where star formation is occasionally completely shut off for a period of a few Myr at a time.
-The runs with and without winds show very similar evolution, indicating that the stellar winds do not have a significant effect on the integrated star formation in either of the galaxy models as have been found in previous studies (e.g. \citealt{2022MNRAS.510.5592A}).
+The runs with and without winds show very similar evolution, indicating that the stellar winds do not have a significant effect on the integrated star formation in either of the galaxy models as have been found in previous studies (e.g. \citealt{2012MNRAS.421.3488H, 2013ApJ...770...25A, 2014MNRAS.442..694D, 2018MNRAS.478.4799H, 2022MNRAS.510.5592A}).
+As noted in Section \ref{section:stellar_winds} and Appendix \ref{appendix:A}, the implemented method for stellar winds may underestimate the total momentum generated by the winds.
+In the turbulent galactic ISM, the mixing and venting of the heated gas may result in a lowered impact through efficient energy losses in any case \citep{2021ApJ...922L...3L}.